-Consultation with the Local Authority at the earliest opportunity is important not only to agree acceptable noise limits, but to ensure that all parties have a comprehensive understanding of the potential impact.
+Consultation with the Local Authority at the earliest opportunity is important not only to agree appropriately achievable noise limits, but to ensure that all parties have a comprehensive understanding of the potential impact.
 We are experienced in attending license hearings on behalf of our clients in order that reasonable noise limits are applied, striking a balance between noise impact and levels required for an enjoyable and successful event.

-A Noise Management Plan (NMP) is a document which identifies and assesses the full scope of work required to achieve a successful event, including procedures by which to control, minimise and reduce noise levels.
+An event Noise Management Plan (NMP) is a document which identifies and assesses the full scope of work required to achieve a successful event, including procedures by which to control, minimise and reduce noise levels.

 Specifically, the NMP will outline any agreed noise monitoring locations, noise limits, the compliant procedure, the noise control strategy and much more!

-Blue Sky Acoustics produce and tailor noise management plans for specific events.
+Blue Sky Acoustics produce and tailor event noise management plans for specific events.
 The plan is usually, but not exclusively included within a wider event management plan to be submitted to the Local Authority prior to an event.

 Independent noise monitoring is important where noise limits are specified on a premises, Temporary Events Notice or event license.